 There is an expectation that all children engage in all lessons provided.
-Registers are taken daily for live lessons and a record of work handed in kept by class teachers and reviewed regularly.
+A record of work handed in kept by class teachers and reviewed regularly.
 Disengagement with learning will result in contact from school to offer support and through working together closely with families agree learning for all.

 How will you check whether my child is engaging with their work and how will I be informed if there are concerns?

 We will check a child's engagement on a daily basis and inform parents of any concern.